mscarey/AuthoritySpoke/docs/guides/introduction.rst

 If you take a look in
 `holding_oracle.json <https://github.com/mscarey/AuthoritySpoke/blob/master/example_data/holdings/holding_oracle.json>`__
-in AuthoritySpoke’s git repository, you’ll see that it’s a list of 20 holdings.
-(You can verify this by checking how many times the string “inputs” appears in the file.)
+in AuthoritySpoke’s git repository, you’ll see that it would be loaded in Python as a :py:class:`list` of 20 :py:class:`dict`\s, each representing a holding.
+(In case you aren't familiar with how Python handles JSON, the outer square brackets represent the beginning and end of the list.
+The start and end of each :py:class:`dict` in the list is shown by a matched pair of curly brackets.)

-Let’s make sure that the .posit() method linked all of those holdings to our ``oracle`` :class:`~authorityspoke.holdings.Opinion` object.
+Let’s make sure that the :meth:`~authorityspoke.decisions.Decision.posit` method linked all of those holdings to our ``oracle`` :class:`~authorityspoke.holdings.Opinion` object.

     >>> len(oracle.holdings)